shivachittamuru/langgraph-agents-on-azure/README.md

 npm install  # Install dependencies (only needed once) npm start    # Start the frontend server
 ```
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## 📝 Agent Test Questions